 Property is deemed "substantially improved" by the QOF only if, during any 30-month period beginning after the date the QOF acquires the property, the QOF makes improvements to the property that exceed in value the property's original value as of the QOF's acquisition date.
-The Proposed Regulations and new Revenue Ruling 2018-29 make clear that if a QOF purchases a building that is located on land wholly within a QOZ, substantial improvement is measured by the additions to the adjusted basis of the building and does not require a separate improvement of the land upon which the building is located.
+The Proposed Regulations and Revenue Ruling 2018-29 make clear that if a QOF purchases a building that is located on land wholly within a QOZ, "substantial improvement" is measured by the additions to the adjusted basis of the building and does not require a separate improvement of the land upon which the building is located.
+Unimproved land that is located in a QOZ and acquired by purchase need not be "substantially improved" - i.e., such land is deemed to satisfy the "original use" test.